kubus765/cat_vision/README.md

 Simple app that changes hue and saturation to be as close as possible to a cat vision.
-I've made one because I didn't find any on the web
+I've made one because I didn't find any on the web.
+Keep in mind that cats are near-sighted.
+This is just a color correction/filter.

 ## Preview:
 ### Before: